shirshod/epstein_records/README.md

-## The Jeffrey Epstein Documents: Named Entity Search
+## The Jeffrey Epstein Documents — Named Entity Search

 By: Shirsho Dasgupta (2023)